-Since 2000, the OSA International Council has sponsored approximately 100 trips through the OSA Fellow Lecturer Program reaching students and scientists in over 43 developing nations.
+Since 2000, OSA has sponsored over 100 trips through the OSA Fellow Lecturer Program reaching students and scientists in over 43 developing nations.
 Learn how to apply for this program.

 Below is a list of recently approved or completed trips.